Collision Geometry

 Hierarchy

 The sphere, box and non-convex colliders define collision geometry for the entity along with (potentially) any descendants in the hierarchy.
-This works by looking down the hierarchy and including any entities with graphics that don’t have their own physics components.
-The convex collider works similarly, but creates a convex-hull for each entity rather than grouping them into a single bounding collider.
+This works by looking down the hierarchy and including any entities with graphics components that don’t have their own physics components.
+The convex collider works similarly, but instead creates a convex-hull for each entity rather than grouping them into a single bounding collider.

 Offsets